rgregg/network-temperature-recorder/README.md

    This application uses the username+password flow instead of a traditional OAuth flow since it works as a command line utility and cannot use a web interface.
 3. If you are using Mono, ensure that the SSL certificates used by `logon.microsoftonline.com` and `graph.microsoft.com` are trusted by Mono.
 See [Mono FAQ: security](http://www.mono-project.com/docs/faq/security/) for more information.

+### Example Excel file

+To record data to Excel, you need to create an Excel file that will hold the data.
+The tool will write the data values into a table named `RecordedData`.
+This table is expected to contain the following columns, in order:

+* Date and Time
+* Temperature (Celsius)
+* Temperature (Fahrenheit)

+Additional columns can be added to the table after these first three, since the app only expects these columns.
+The name of the column is not important, only that they are in the correct order.

+See [ExampleData](ExampleData.xlsx) for an example of the required file format.

 ## Configuration File

 The temperature recorder app looks for a default configuration file at `~/.iotTempRecorder.rc`.